 Map & Directions

 Scott Hall is located on the west side of Carnegie Mellon's Pittsburgh campus between Hamerschlag Hall and the FMS building, and adjacent to the west wall of Wean Hall.
-Scott Hall is accessible from entrances in Wean Hall, on Hamerschlag Plaza, and on Hamerschlag Drive.
+Scott Hall is normally accessible from entrances in Wean Hall, on Hamerschlag Plaza, and on Hamerschlag Drive.
+Currently, Wean Hall's main entrance is under construction.
+Hamerschlag Drive is also inaccessible from Frew Street due to construction.

 Construction for the Sherman and Joyce Bowie Scott Hall began after the Scott Institute was established in 2012 with a founding gift from CMU alumni Sherman Scott (E'66), president and founder of Delmar Systems, and his wife, university trustee Joyce Bowie Scott (A'65).
 Additional support for the building as well as education and research in energy was provided by a generous grant from the Richard King Mellon Foundation of Pittsburgh in 2013.